mzhou356/Choose-Your-Own-Mushroom-Classification-Project/README.md

 Mushroom_Project.pdf - mushroom report in PDF format.
 It contains the rendered figure, table, and text of Mushroom_Project.Rmd without the code chunks.

+**Note:**
-Note: Both the R script and the Rmd will take a while to finish.
+Both the R script and the Rmd will take a while to finish.

+Some seeding issues prevent full reproducibility as noted on for example: https://github.com/mlr-org/mlr/issues/938